rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 $ cd adder
 ```

-We need to modify the binary package's *Cargo.toml* to tell Cargo the `adder`
+We need to modify the binary package’s *Cargo.toml* to tell Cargo the `adder`
 package is a workspace.
 Add this at the bottom of the file:

 ```toml